I am a single working mom. Whew! That exhausted me just thinking about what that entails!

-Now that you know you need to prioritize self-care, it is important that you actually block out time in your schedule for it.
+Now that you know you must prioritize self-care, you must block out time in your schedule.
 Decide when you will have your self-care time.
-I suggest starting with at least an hour a week, of dedicated time.
-If you are thinking, there is no way I have time to spend a whole hour on myself, then you are thinking about it all wrong.
-The fact is, it’s not that you don’t have time for yourself, it is that you do not prioritize quality time for yourself.
+I suggest starting with at least an hour a week of dedicated time.
+If you think there is no way I have time to spend a whole hour on myself, then you are thinking about it all wrong.
+The fact is, it’s not that you don’t have time for yourself.
+It is that you do not prioritize quality time for yourself.

-Read that one more time: You don’t prioritize quality time for yourself.
+Read that again: You don’t prioritize quality time for yourself.
 You are important enough to take care of.
 You are important enough to make yourself a priority.
 You are important enough to focus on loving yourself for several hours a week.
 Let’s start with one.
-You can either set aside 15 minutes, four times a week or one hour at one time, to begin.
+You can set aside 15 minutes, four times a week or one hour at one time, to begin.

 Decide when you will have your new, dedicated self-care time.
-Will it be first thing in the morning, or after you put the kids to bed?
+Will it be first thing in the morning or after you put the kids to bed?
 What time do you feel it will fuel you the most?
-Now, go block this time off on your planner or on your calendar.
-If you don’t keep one, then set reminders in your phone.
+Now, block this time off on your planner or your calendar.
+If you don’t keep one, then set reminders on your phone.

 I suggest you start with the one hour a week.
-After you have done that for a few weeks, increase it little by little until you have worked up to at least an hour a day.
+After doing that for a few weeks, increase it gradually until you have worked up to at least an hour a day.

 The third step is to plan what you will do with your self-care time before it arrives.

-If you plan ahead, you are more likely to execute the plan.
-You have just set aside time for self-care; now decide what activities you will do in those time blocks.
-This will allow you to gather any supplies you need or prepare to do the activity for the entire time you set aside.
-We don’t want you wasting 10 minutes of your 15-minute time block on deciding what you should do!
+If you plan, you are more likely to execute the plan.
+You have just set aside time for self-care; now, decide what activities to do in those time blocks.
+This will allow you to gather any needed supplies or prepare to do the activity for the entire time you set aside.
+We don’t want you wasting 10 minutes of your 15-minute time block deciding what to do!

-Here are 6 key areas of your life that all need self-care.
-I have included several ideas for how to care for yourself in each area.
+Here are six critical areas of your life that all need self-care.
+I have included several ideas for how to care for yourself in each room.
 Start with some of these ideas.
-Add them to your calendar and then as you find what you like, add your own to increase and diversify this list.
-I encourage you to rotate your times among all six of these areas to increase the balance in your life.
+Add them to your calendar, and then, as you find what you like, add your own to increase and diversify this list.
+I encourage you to rotate your times among all six of these areas to improve the balance in your life.